 - Use raw materials such as steel efficiently and reduce different types of waste

 - Encourage recycling for materials including copper slag, steel scrap and paper

 - Optimise water consumption through the use of reclaimed water and other water-saving devices

 - Reduce emissions of greenhouse gases

-For more information on the Group’s environmental performance, please refer to the Environmental chapter of our sustainability report here.
+The Group’s environmental performance can be found in the Environmental chapter of our latest sustainability report here.